fbpx

 Legal compensation from asbestos trust funds is available to people diagnosed with mesothelioma.
 This form of compensation does not require a lawsuit or going to court.
 Companies set aside money in asbestos trust funds to pay the victims of asbestos exposure.

-This money – often totaling hundreds of thousands of dollars – can pay for the best mesothelioma treatment and out-of-pocket expenses.
 Contact our patient advocate team to learn how to access this money owed to you.

 Frequently Asked Questions About Mesothelioma Treatment